A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: System Architecture and Problem Formulation

 \subsection{Joint Optimization Problem Formulation}

 The overarching goal is to co-optimize the power system operation and CPN task scheduling to minimize the total expected system cost over a planning horizon $T$.
-The total cost comprises the operational costs of the power system and the monetized cost of carbon emissions.
-The problem is formulated as a large-scale, two-stage stochastic mixed-integer linear program (MILP).
+It comprises the operational costs of the power system and the monetized cost of carbon emissions.
+It is formulated as a large-scale, two-stage stochastic mixed-integer linear program (MILP).

 \textbf{Objective Function:}

 The objective minimizes the expected sum of three components across all scenarios: (1) the quadratic fuel costs of conventional generators, (2) the costs associated with starting up ($SU_g$) and shutting down ($SD_g$) these generators based on their commitment status $u_{g,t}$, and (3) a carbon tax, where $\lambda_{CO2}$ is the price of carbon and $E_{t,\omega}$ is the total emissions.